 5-4.
 Use of Social Media

-Sentry Installations LLC respects the right of any employee to maintain a blog or web page or to participate in a social networking, Twitter or similar site, including but not limited to Facebook and LinkedIn.
+Sentry Installations, LLC respects the right of any employee to maintain a blog or web page or to participate in a social networking, Twitter or similar sites, including but not limited to Facebook and LinkedIn.
 However, to protect Company interests and ensure employees focus on their job duties, employees must adhere to the following rules:

-Employees may not post on a blog or web page or participate on a social networking, Twitter or similar site during working time or at any time with Company equipment or property.
+Employees may not post on a blog or web page or participate on a social networking, Twitter or similar sites during working time or at any time with Company equipment or property.

 All rules regarding confidential and proprietary business information apply in full to blogs, web pages, social networking, Twitter and similar sites.
-Any information that cannot be disclosed through a conversation, a note or an e-mail also cannot be disclosed in a blog, web page, social networking, Twitter or similar site.
+Any information that cannot be disclosed through a conversation, a note or an e-mail also cannot be disclosed in a blog, web page, social networking, Twitter or similar sites.

-Whether an employee is posting something on his or her own blog, web page, social networking, Twitter or similar site or on someone else's, if the employee mentions the Company and also expresses either a political opinion or an opinion regarding the Company's actions, the poster must include a disclaimer.
+Whether an employee is posting something on his or her own blog, web page, social networking, Twitter or similar sites or on someone else's, if the employee mentions the Company and also expresses either a political opinion or an opinion regarding the Company's actions, the poster must include a disclaimer.
 The poster should specifically state that the opinion expressed is his/her personal opinion and not the Company's position.
 This is necessary to preserve the Company's good will in the marketplace.

-Any conduct that is impermissible under the law if expressed in any other form or forum is impermissible if expressed through a blog, web page, social networking, Twitter or similar site.
+Any conduct that is impermissible under the law if expressed in any other form or forum is impermissible if expressed through a blog, web page, social networking, Twitter or similar sites.
 For example, posted material that is discriminatory, obscene, defamatory, libelous or threatening is forbidden.
 Company policies apply equally to employee social media usage.
 Employees should review their Employee Handbook for further guidance.

-Sentry Installations LLC encourages all employees to keep in mind the speed and manner in which information posted on a blog, web page, and/or social networking site is received and often misunderstood by readers.
+Sentry Installations, LLC encourages all employees to keep in mind the speed and manner in which information posted on a blog, web page, and/or social networking site is received and often misunderstood by readers.
 Employees must use their best judgment.
 Employees with any questions should review the guidelines above and/or consult with their manager.
 Failure to follow these guidelines may result in discipline, up to and including termination.

 5-5.
 Personal and Company-Provided Portable Communication Devices

 Company-provided portable communication devices (PCDs), including cell phones and personal digital assistants, should be used primarily for business purposes.
 Employees have no reasonable expectation of privacy in regard to the use of such devices, and all use is subject to monitoring, to the maximum extent permitted by applicable law.
-This includes as permitted the right to monitor personal communications as necessary.
+This includes, as permitted, the right to monitor personal communications as necessary.

 Some employees may be authorized to use their own PCD for business purposes.
-These employees should work with the IT department to configure their PCD for business use.
-Communications sent via a personal PCD also may subject to monitoring if sent through the Company's networks and the PCD must be provided for inspection and review upon request.
+These employees should work with the Operations Manager to configure their PCD for business use.
+Communications sent via a personal PCD also may be subject to monitoring if sent through the Company's networks and the PCD must be provided for inspection and review upon request.

 All conversations, text messages and e-mails must be professional.
 When sending a text message or using a PCD for business purposes, whether it is a Company-provided or personal device, employees must comply with applicable Company guidelines, including policies on sexual harassment, discrimination, conduct, confidentiality, equipment use and operation of vehicles.
 Using a Company-issued PCD to send or receive personal text messages is prohibited at all times and personal use during working hours should be limited to emergency situations.